popphp/pop-mail/README.md

 OVERVIEW
 --------
-`pop-mail` is a component for managing and sending email messages.
+`pop-mail` is a component for sending, retrieving and managing email messages.
 It has a full feature set that supports:

+* Send to email in various ways:
+    - Sendmail
+    - SMTP
+    - Mailgun API
+    - Sendgrid API
-* Send to email via sendmail, SMTP or any custom-written mail transport adapters
+    - Any other custom-written mail transport adapters
 * Send emails to a queue of recipients, with individual message customization
 * Save emails to be sent later
 * Retrieve and manage emails from email mailboxes.